eshan-srivastava/linked-in-list/README.md

 A lightweight **bookmark manager for LinkedIn saved searches**.
 Save the search you’re currently viewing into an ordered list you can revisit later and customise to your liking.

 Currently not on chrome extension web store, please use load unpacked extension (see instructions in [Installation](#install-unpacked)).
-I don't see any point of publishing to the web store but if there is some genuine merit then put it in Issues, I would think about it 🗿
+I don't see any point of publishing to the web store but if there is some genuine merit then put it in Issues or DM me, I would think about it 🗿

 ## Showcase